lin6echo/Linux/LinuxFoundationXLFS101x.md

 </center>
 </div>

-### History of Command Shells
+### <b>History of Command Shells</b>

 To learn more about the UNIX shell, you can read this short article below.

-sh was written by Steve Bourne at AT&T in 1977, and is often known as the Bourne Shell.
-All other shells are descended from it in some fashion and it is available on all systems that have a UNIX bloodline. csh was written by Bill Joy at UC Berkeley and released in 1978.
-The internal syntax is quite different than sh and is designed to resemble the C programming language, and hence the name. tcsh was originally developed by Ken Greer at Carnegie Mellon University in the late 1970's;
+- sh was written by Steve Bourne at AT&T in 1977, and is often known as the Bourne Shell.
+All other shells are descended from it in some fashion and it is available on all systems that have a UNIX bloodline.
+- csh was written by Bill Joy at UC Berkeley and released in 1978.
+The internal syntax is quite different than sh and is designed to resemble the C programming language, and hence the name.
+- tcsh was originally developed by Ken Greer at Carnegie Mellon University in the late 1970's;
 the t in tcsh stands for TENEX, an operating system that was used on some DEC PDP-10's.
-It has many additional features as compared with csh and on virtually all modern systems csh is just a link to tcsh. ksh was written by David Korn at AT&T and appeared in 1982, and is often known as the Korn shell.
+It has many additional features as compared with csh and on virtually all modern systems csh is just a link to tcsh.
+- ksh was written by David Korn at AT&T and appeared in 1982, and is often known as the Korn shell.
 It was designed to be a major upgrade to sh and is backward compatible with it, and brings in some of the features of tcsh, such as command line history recall.
-This shell has long been a favorite of many system administrators. bash is a product of the GNU project and was created in 1987.
+This shell has long been a favorite of many system administrators.
+- bash is a product of the GNU project and was created in 1987.
 It was designed as a major upgrade of sh; the name stands for Bourne Again Shell.
 It has full backward compatibility with sh and partial compatibility with ksh.
 On all Linux systems sh is just a link to bash, but scripts which are invoked as sh will only work without the bash extensions.
 A similar relationship exists between csh and tcsh.

-### Shell Scripts
+### <b>Shell Scripts</b>

 Remember from our earlier discussion, a shell is a command line interpreter which provides the user interface for terminal windows.
 It can also be used to run scripts, even in non-interactive sessions without a terminal window, as if the commands were being directly typed in.
 For example, typing `find . -name "*.c" -ls` at the command line accomplishes the same thing as executing a script file containing the lines: